 The ‘Save the Tasmanian Devil’ program was established to investigate the disease through population monitoring, disease diagnostics and wild population management.

-As part of this program, Healesville Sanctuary is one of eighteen zoos taking Tasmanian Devils.
 If the catastrophic decline of this species continues, these captive populations could become an essential source of animals for reintroduction to the wild.